SchweizerischeBundesbahnen/netzgrafik-editor-frontend/CONTRIBUTING.md

 As an example, please refer to: https://github.com/sbb-design-systems/sbb-angular

 <a id="your-first-code-contribution"></a>

+### How should I write my commits?

+The project is using [Release please](https://github.com/googleapis/release-please?tab=readme-ov-file#how-should-i-write-my-commits)

+The most important prefixes you should have in mind are:

+* `fix:` which represents bug fixes, and correlates to a [SemVer](https://semver.org/) patch.
+* `feat:` which represents a new feature, and correlates to a SemVer minor.
+* `feat!:`,  or `fix!:`, `refactor!:`, etc., which represent a breaking change (indicated by the `!`) and will result in a SemVer major.

 ## Your First Code Contribution

 Unsure where to begin contributing to Atom?
 You can start by looking through these `beginner` and `help-wanted` issues: